Boy You Knock Me Out: Release and reception

 Although MJJ Music and Work Group serviced "Boy You Knock Me Out" to US radio in October 1998, it did not chart on the Billboard Hot 100 like its predecessor, "Daydreamin'".
-The single did appear on the Billboard Hot R&B Singles and Rhythmic charts, stalling at numbers 68 and 40, respectively, in January 1999.
+The single did appear on the Billboard Hot R&B Singles & Tracks and Rhythmic Top 40 charts, stalling at numbers 68 and 40, respectively, in January 1999.
 On February 1, 1999, the single was released in the United Kingdom and became Ali's highest-charting song, debuting and peaking at number three on the UK Singles Chart six days after its release.
 In Ireland, the single reached number 19.
 The song entered the top 10 in Iceland, peaking at number six in March 1999.
 That same month, the single peaked at number 12 in New Zealand and number 32 in France.
 "Boy You Knock Me Out" was certified gold in New Zealand (5,000 sales) and silver in the UK (200,000 shipments).